sui-foundation/sui-move-intro-course/unit-four/lessons/4_marketplace_contract.md

         owner: address,
     }
 ```
-This struct simply holds the information we need related to an item listing.
-We will directly attached the actual item to be trade to the `Listing` object as a dynamic object field, thus we don't need to explicitly define any item field or collection here.
+This struct holds the information we need related to an item listing.
+We will attach the actual item to be traded to the `Listing` object as a dynamic object field, eliminating the need to define any item field or collection.

-Note that `Listing` has the `key` ability, this is because we want to be able to use its object id as the key when we place it inside of a collection.
+Note that `Listing` has the `key` ability, so we are now able to use its object id as the key when we place it inside of a collection.

 ## Listing and Delisting